BizTalk BAM Portal URL authorization failed for the request (Event code 4007)

 BAM IIS Net Authorization Rules

 Using the principle of least privilege, user accounts should have restrictive permissions to perform routine tasks in the BAM portal.
-BizTalk BAM Portal Users is the group, at least for me but this may change according to your configurations, where you defined the users or groups that can access to BAM Portal Web site.
+BizTalk BAM Portal Users is the group, at least for me, but this may change according to your configurations, where you defined the users or groups that can access to BAM Portal website.

 Solution

-In my case, after checking in AD, there was no one configured to have access to BAM Portal.
+In my case, after checking in AD, there was no one configured to have access to the BAM Portal.

 After this operation, everything start work fine!
 Exactly as it should.